big-meel/node-todo-infrastructure/README.md

 Should you need to modify the Dockerfile then you may use `docker build -t image-name .` to create a custom image and add it to the `node-todo` service image attribute.

-3. Run `docker-compose up -d` to test app.
-View app on `localhost:8080`
+3. Run `docker-compose up -d` to test app. (`docker-compose down` to stop containers) View app on `localhost:8080`

+4. Initialize infrastructure with `terraform init`.
+5. Inspect Plan with `terraform plan`
+6. Deploy Infrastructure `terraform apply`